johnwbyrd/setenvdir/README.md

 # setenvdir
-GIthub action for setting an environment variable to a forward-slashed path
+Github action for setting an environment variable to a forward-slashed path